HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/portal_user_interface/managing_pages/manage_pages_portlets/csa2r_cfgtsk_rfrshpglyt.md

 ## Limitation

-The refresh-page-layout-template task does not update pages and theme artifacts within a WCM Project.
+The refresh-page-layout-template task does not update pages and theme artifacts within a WCM Project unless the Project is published.
+If the Project is in a draft state, the pages are not updated.